“Speaking two things at once”

 If anything, organisations and initiatives that place great value on creative expression and the imagination certainly have the scope, and perhaps then the obligation to create nuanced, experimental and safe forums in which complicated and contested discussions can be engaged with by a broader public.
 For us working in the arts, perhaps this is important to consider in the context of ‘Australia’ and its very recent history of colonisation.
 As Hoang’s tentacular and discursive project exemplifies, the discontinuation of the Vietnamese Bilingual Program at Footscray Primary School is one such event that requires this kind of varied and multi-tonal approach.
 A layered understanding of this event, and the similar yet contrasting experiences of Asian and First Nations communities here more broadly, helps to clarify the different ways that each has been marginalised from white society.
 While migrant settlers have simultaneously been victims and beneficiaries of the colonisation of this place, a varied program that gives audience members many ways to access an understanding of the cutting of the bilingual program, recognises it not as a singular event but as part of a broader ideological apparatus with ubiquitous, hence hard to perceive methods of self-maintenance.
 While lawmaking has historically and explicitly attempted to disempower discrete marginalised communities, it has also attempted to keep them from recognising each other and their struggles.
 Around the time of Federation in 1897 and 1905 respectively, both the Queensland and Western Australian state governments introduced their Aborigines Act, which amongst other things, prevented sexual contact and labour agreements between Aboriginal and Asian peoples, to remove their threat to white society and industry.
 Through a program that seeks to articulate the many histories, communities and geographies touched by the cancellation of the Vietnamese bilingual learning program in Footscray, House of Mother Tongue, House of Other Tongue ultimately asks us to recognise the importance of solidarity with First Nations peoples, its attendant politics here in Australia, and what that might look like in migrant communities, in spaces for art, and in our everyday.

-Sebastian Henry-Jones is a curator and writer led by an interest in DIY thinking.
+Sebastian Henry-Jones is the Curator at West Space.
+He has an interest in DIY thinking.
 He looks to embody these ideals in a practice that centres the needs, ideas and requirements of those that he works with, and so his practice is informed by striving for a personal ethics with sincerity, generosity, honest communication and learning at its core.